garrandall/popular-music-data/tracks/intro-j--cole.md

 Hell yeah, I felt that one in my fuckin' soul

-Ooh, hey, I'm trying to decide
+Oh hey, I'm trying to decide
-Which way to go, think I made a wrong turn back there somewhere Ooh, hey, I'm trying to decide
+Which way to go, think I made a wrong turn back there somewhere Oh hey, I'm trying to decide
 Which way to go, think I made a wrong turn back there somewhere